scuzzydude/asimov/asimov.md

 One day, Big Mama was watching several granddaughters play while their mothers went out to gather berries and nuts in the forest.
 The girls had been given scraps of animal skins and the remnants of the most recent hunts and were playing at piecing skins together with sharp stones and tendons.
 One granddaughter had tied a boar's bladder with tendon on one end and was able to blow air into it and inflate it into a ball.
 Initially it just rolled, but the girl kept filling it with more air, until it was the diameter of a Na-is-mit man's foot.
 When the girl bounced it off the hard Texas clay, it reached the level of her chest.
 Big Mama laughed with joy watching the girl.
 The girl ran back to embrace Big Mama.
 The girl was rewarded with some berries Big Mama had saved from her morning meal.

-Later that day, when the young men woke up from their slumber and the women returned from the forest with their finds, the older men were still out hunting game at dusk.
+Later that day, when the young men woke from their slumber and the women returned from the forest with their finds, the older men were still out hunting game at dusk.
 Big Mama watched from the shade of her hut, as the young talked and danced and sang around the tribal fire.
 It wasn't long before a fight broke out, first it was just shoving, but real screams of pain rang out.
 Big Mama stood up and went closer, and she saw that it was her last living son, Heart of Tatanka, fighting with another boy, the son of one of the few women her age who would still talk to Big Mama.
 A beautiful girl, taken in a raid the spring prior, stood near them, laughing.

 As she got closer, she saw that her son held a stone hatchet, given to him for raids by his father, the Chief.
 The other boy held a spear but looked crazed and was bleeding from his side.
 She began to run, shouting.
 She arrived just in time, positioning herself between her son in legal blocking position, preventing him from bringing down the killing blow.